maros/Zway-Presence/README.md

 * away (Away - both day and night)
 * vacation (Prolonged absence - both day and night)

-This information can then be used by other modules to create smart automation rules (eg. thermostat operation modes based on presence status) Whenever presence modes are switched an event will be emitted.
+This information can then be used by other modules (eg. ConditionSwitch, EventWatcher, ThermostatControl, ...) to create smart automation rules (eg. thermostat operation modes based on presence status) Whenever presence modes are switched an event will be emitted.
 Day/Night can be switched either manually, or by configuring a time by which the switch should happen